Deterministic Suffix-reading Automata: Introduction

 Deterministic Finite Automata (DFA) are fundamental to many areas in Computer Science.
 Apart from being the cornerstone in the study of regular languages, automata have been applied in several contexts: such as text processing~\cite{DBLP:journals/tcs/MohriMW09}, model-checking~\cite{DBLP:books/daglib/0007403-2}, software verification~\cite{DBLP:conf/cav/BouajjaniJNT00, DBLP:conf/cav/BouajjaniHV04, 989841}, and formal specification languages~\cite{DBLP:journals/scp/Harel87}.
 The popularity of automata has also led to the development of several automata handling libraries~\cite{Awali2.2}.

 A central challenge in the application of automata, in almost all of these contexts, is the large size of the DFA involved.
 Although automata are an intuitive way to describe computations using states and transitions, their descriptions are at a low level, resulting in automata of large size for non-trivial applications.
 Our objective in this paper is to investigate an automaton model with a more concise representation of the computation.
 Non-determinism is one way that is well-known to give exponential succinctness.
 However, a deterministic model is useful in formal specifications and automata implementations.
-The literature offers several ways to tackle the problem of large DFA size, by staying within the realm of determinism.
-In this work, we provide a new approach for this problem.
+The literature offers several ways to tackle the problem of large DFA size, while staying within the realm of determinism.
+In this work, we propose a new solution to this problem.

 The size of a DFA could be large due to various reasons.
 One of them is simply the size of the alphabet.
 For instance, consider the alphabet of all ASCII characters.
 Having a transition for each letter from each state blows up the size of the automata. \emph{Symbolic automata}~\cite{DBLP:conf/popl/VeanesHLMB12, DBLP:conf/cav/DAntoniV17} have been proposed to handle large alphabets.
 Letters on the edges are replaced by formulas, which club together several transitions between a pair of states into one symbolic transition.
 If the domain is the set of natural numbers, a transition $q \xra{\operatorname{odd(x)}} q'$ with a predicate $\operatorname{odd(x)}$ is a placeholder for all odd numbers~\cite{loris-page}.
 Symbolic automata have been implemented in many tools and have been widely applied (see \cite{loris-page} for a list of tools and applications).